CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 -----------------

 A :doc:`predictor report <predictor_reports>` describes a machine-learned model, for example its settings and what features are important to the model.
-It does not include performance metrics.
-To learn more about performance metrics, please see :doc:`PerformanceWorkflows <performance_workflows>`.
+It does not include predictor evaluation metrics.
+To learn more about predictor evaluation metrics, please see :doc:`PredictorEvaluationWorkflow <predictor_evaluation_workflows>`.

 Training data
 -------------